Part A: Course Overview

 This task supports CLOs: 1 - 6.

-Individual formative knowledge and programming skills challenge of concepts in user-centred design and database systems held as a timed assessment during workshops or as scheduled.
+Individual formative knowledge and programming skills challenge of concepts in database systems held as a timed assessment during workshops or as scheduled.

 If you have a long-term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program coordinator or Equitable Learning Services if you would like to find out more.